ononak/DICOM-Client-Server/README.md

 # DICOMStoreScp
 Implements the limited functionality of the DICOM Service Class Provider.
+Able to process C_STORE and C_ECHO requests.